vishnoitanuj/Automatic-GCP-Detection-Skylark/README.md

 # Skylark Drone Assignment: GCP detection in Drone Imagery

 ## Problem statement
-Manual detection of Ground Control Points is a cubersome task and thus, a Computer Vision and Deep Learning model can help simplify this task by identifying the points and then plotting their co-ordinates.
+Manual detection of Ground Control Points is a cumbersome task and thus, a Computer Vision and Deep Learning model can help simplify this task by identifying the points and then plotting their co-ordinates.

 Problem with using object detection: The GCP points are very small and thus, normal object detection algorithms could not be applied.
 There is scope of applying <strong>RetinaNet model</strong>, but that has led to bad accuracy, and great computation since it uses detection and here the method can be optimised using <strong>classification</strong> instead.
 (Classifying whether it is a GCP(1) or not(0)).